Trail Section Adopter Program

 Waterway Stewards keep the 740-mile Northern Forest Canoe Trail open year after year.
 Volunteers adopt a section of the NFCT that is between a half-day to a full-day’s paddle, or approximately ten miles.

 Waterway Stewards are the eyes and ears of the trail, reporting damage from flooding or vandals and the need for large-scale work projects.
-Stewards generally visit their segment at least twice during the paddling season (preferably spring and fall) to do general upkeep such as:
+Stewards generally visit their segment twice during the paddling season (preferably spring and fall) to do general upkeep such as:

 - replacing missing or damaged signs